Find Your Advisor

 Prepare for An Academic Appointment

-Advising sessions are often most beneficial for both the advisor and the student if students arrive at the appointment prepared for the advising session.
+Academic advising sessions are often most beneficial for both the academic advisor and the student if students arrive at the appointment prepared for the advising session.
 In order to prepare for an advisement appointment, we recommend students do the following:

-- Review the university’s Essential Studies Which courses have you completed that satisfy requirements for Essential Studies?
-Are there courses or requirements about which you have questions?
+- Review the university’s Essential Studies Which classes have you completed that satisfy requirements for Essential Studies?
+Are there classes or requirements about which you have questions?

-- Based on the Essential Studies and major requirements, think of some courses you may wish to take during the following semester.
-Your advisor will help guide you in choosing courses that will keep you on track in your academic program, but it’s important to develop a schedule that is going to work for you in terms of personal interests (especially with Essential Studies courses) and outside commitments.
+- Based on the Essential Studies and major requirements, think of some classes you may wish to take during the following semester.
+Your academic advisor will help guide you in choosing classes that will keep you on track in your academic program, but it’s important to develop a schedule that is going to work for you in terms of personal interests (especially with Essential Studies courses) and outside commitments.